jbkpdk/hivecodes/README.md

 ## how to use?

-Download hivecodes_redeemer.sh file.

-Run ```sh hivecodes_redeemer.sh``` in Terminal.
+1. Download hivecodes_redeemer file
+1. Double-click the downloaded file or run ```./hivecodes_redeemer``` in Terminal

-Provide login and password to your Hive accont.
+1. Provide login and password to your Hive accont

-PROFIT.
+1. Wait until all codes are redeemed

+## other

+- Tested on macOS 10.14.5, requires wget (```brew install wget```)
+- Codes are taken from ```codes.txt```, add new codes via pull-request
+- In the future other services based on WunderFleet (ex-FleetBird) may be supported

 ## disclaimer